 Bryan got interested in photography when he was looking around his parents house one day and found a picture binder that had all these amazing pictures of bands from the 70's and 80's.
 It turned out that when his parents used to go to shows, his mom would bring in her camera and photograph for fun.
 He would hear all these amazing stories of live music from their day and knew he wanted to have some of those stories for himself.
 In 2006 he got his first camera and started bringing it to shows, but instead of taking pictures he would film the whole show.
 It was a small terrible camera, but it made him feel like he was part of the concert even more than he already did.
 That was many years ago, and having moved into only doing photography he hasn't slowed down since.

 He has covered many bands, both big and small, including Bruce Springsteen, Phish, U2, The Weeknd, Tool, Iggy Pop, My Morning Jacket, LCD Soundsystem, The Record Company, Metallica, St. Vincent, Courtney Barnett, John Prine, Patti Smith, Lucius, Gorillaz, Nas, The Roots, The Who, A Tribe Called Quest , Cage the Elephant and many others.
 He has gone on tour with Wild Adriatic multiple times, and has worked closely with Marco Benevento, Mondo Cozmo, Candy Ambulance, and Let's Be Leonard .
 He has done behind the scenes production photos with Chromoscope Pictures on their music videos.
 He was part of the 2018 Boston Calling House Photography team.
 He has covered Bonnaroo, Pitchfork Music Festival, Outside Lands, Newport Folk Festival, Solid Sound Festival, The Roots Picnic, The Governors Ball, Lockn' and Grand Point North.
-He was the lead photographer at Wild Adriatic's The Summit in 2017
+He is the lead photographer at Wild Adriatic's The Summit.